Enjoy the Security of Complete Care

 - Short-term Rehab: A variety of therapies to promote a fast, full recovery, including physical, occupational and speech therapies

-- Memory Care: Personalized, five-star care for residents with Alzheimer’s, dementia and other forms of cognitive impairment
+- Memory Care: Personalized care for residents with Alzheimer’s, dementia and other forms of cognitive impairment

 Convenient On-site Medical Services

 We also offer on-site physician care and health care services to help our residents maintain a healthy, active lifestyle.

 For the convenience of our residents, our retirement community provides an on-site physician suite, where several of our physicians have office hours.
 The attending physician is responsible for the coordination of our residents’ medical care, including office visits, physicals, drug prescriptions, medical review and referral to specialists and therapists.
 Our on-site physician services include:

 - Audiology/hearing aid services

 - Routine laboratory work